 - Injury -can damage to bone, ligament and cartilage that ultimately leads to severe pain.

-- Obesity and advanced age – Both are very common cause of arthritis.
+- Obesity and advanced age

 - Overuse – Overuse of knee joint can cause bursitis which ultimately leads to intense pain.